 Will they rip?
 Nope, we haven’t gotten poop on our hands, yet.

 Eco-friendly?
-The bags are plastic and they contain EPI, which is a chemical additive that breaks down plastic faster then it normally would.
+The bags are plastic and they contain EPI, which is a chemical additive that breaks down plastic faster than it normally would.
 But it’s still plastic (though the founders tell us that they’re working on a truly compostable bag).

 Why we love them: This is the poop bag for aspiring dogfluencers.
 The beige, minimalist rolls go with any poop bag holder, any leash-and-collar set, and any outfit of yours.
 Obviously, it goes great with the Wild One Poop Bag Carrier, which is a perennial favorite with many members of the A&A community.
 Also, is it weird to say that these bags are very luxuriously buttery?
 We would sleep on a bed of these poop bags.